A Sniff of Happiness: Chemicals in Sweat May Convey Positive Emotion

-Humans may be able to communicate positive emotions like happiness through the smell of our sweat, according to new research published in Psychological Science, a journal of the Association for Psychological Science.
+Humans may be able to communicate positive emotions like happiness through the smell of our sweat, according to research published in Psychological Science.
 The research indicates that we produce chemical compounds, or chemosignals, when we experience happiness that are detectable by others who smell our sweat.

 While previous research has shown that negative emotions related to fear and disgust are communicated via detectable regularities in the chemical composition of sweat, few studies have examined whether the same communicative function holds for positive emotions.